Karaage-Cluster/karaage/docs/programmer/plugins.rst

       BasePlugin is derived from :py:class:`django.apps.AppConfig` if Django 1.7 is detected.

-Here is an example, taken from the karaage-usage pugin:
+Here is an example, taken from the legacy karaage-usage pugin:

 .. code-block:: python